-Here you will find information that is essential for planning your next trip to Thailand.
+Here you will find information that is essential for planning a trip to Thailand.

 Bangkok, the capital of Thailand, is one of the most vibrant cities in Southeast Asia where you will many possibilities for sightseeing, shopping, eating, entertainment or just relaxing.
 Nearby Central Thailand is rich in history with ancient Ayutthaya, Khmer temples of Lopburi, Death Railway in Kanchanaburi and natural beauty in places like Erawan National Park.